Practical advantage of non-Hermitian enhanced quantum sensing: Technical noise models

 \section{Technical noise models}

-In this section, we delineate the specific technical noise sources that contribute to the term, $\sigma_{\mathrm{nCLT}}$ in Eq.\,\eqref{Eq:noiseDecomposition} that does not follow the central limit theorem.
-We focus on ubiquitous experimental constraints, including biased readout errors, background detection noise, systematic parameter offsets, and detector saturation.
-By analyzing these explicit noise models, we establish the fundamental conditions under which non-Hermitian sensing architectures provide a decisive advantage over conventional Hermitian protocols.
+In this section, we explicitly analyze different technical noise sources that contribute to the error term $\sigma_{\mathrm{nSQL}}$ in Eq.\,\eqref{Eq:noiseDecomposition} that does not follow the central limit theorem.
+Specifically, we focus on common experimental imperfections, including biased readout, background detection noise, systematic parameter offsets, and detector saturation.
+By studying these explicit noise models, we establish the practical advantage under which non-Hermitian sensing architectures definitely achieve a better precision than conventional Hermitian protocols.